mikanyg/ServiceFabric.AutoRest/README.md

 * Extendable exception handling
 * Extendable http delegating handler pipeline
 * Support for client credentials
+* **New extension points** through events to better control client creation and validation

 ## Sample
 [walk-through of sample to be added]